wineskills/platform/README.md

 15 runs, 15 assertions, 0 failures, 0 errors, 0 skips
 ```

-# TODO
+# What's next?
-- [ ] Add the ability to search wines through gRPC
+- [ ] Add the ability to search wines via the API
+- [ ] Add pagination on API
 - [ ] Deploy the project and hard code the ruby client gRPC services url to it
 - [ ] Deploy on minikube